 Frozen: This means that the eggs have already been harvested from the donor and are frozen.
 It does not require donor’s and recipient’s cycles to be synchronized.
 The Fertility and Reproductive Medicine Center has a partnership with MyEggBank to offer frozen eggs to patients.

 Talk to your physician to better understand the difference between the two options.

 How does Washington University Fertility and Reproductive medicine screen its donors?

 The reproductive endocrinologist screens the donor from a medical perspective, while our psychologist screens the donor from the psychological perspective.
-Our board-certified genetic counselor screens for a family history of birth defects or hereditary diseases by taking a comprehensive family history.
+Our board-certified genetic counselor will interview each egg donor and obtain a three-generation family history.
+This process screens for genetic risk factors that may increase the risk for birth defects or hereditary conditions in children conceived using that donor.
 You may request a report of the findings and the family tree.

 In most cases, donors become available only after their screening is complete and they are designated eligible according to all our guidelines.
 In recruiting and screening donors, we adhere to guidelines from the American Society for Reproductive Medicine, the U.S. Food and Drug administration and to our own institutional ethics board.